Skip to main contentSkip to footer

 Hugh inherited his title from his late father, Gerald Grosvenor, 6th Duke of Westminster

-Conservative MP Harriet Baldwin's proposed Hereditary Titles (Female Succession) Bill, which aims to change the law to allow female heirs to take a hereditary peerage or baronetcy, is due to be given a second reading on 21 June.
+Conservative MP Harriet Baldwin's proposed Hereditary Titles (Female Succession) Bill, aimed to change the law to allow female heirs to take a hereditary peerage or baronetcy.

 The Succession to the Crown Act (2013)

-The Prince and Princess of Wales's daughter Princess Charlotte made history at the age of two as she became the first female royal to benefit from the change of succession law.
+The Prince and Princess of Wales's daughter Princess Charlotte made history as she became the first female royal to benefit from the change of succession law.

 The Succession to the Crown Act (2013) amended the provisions of the Bill of Rights and the Act of Settlement to end the system of male primogeniture, under which a younger son can displace an elder daughter in the line of succession.